Gardens venue hiring for Wedding photography or Commercial photography/filming.

 - All bookings are subject to availability of the Gardens.

-- Wedding Photography & Filming: We request a Donation please to the Campbell Rhododendron Gardens.
+- Wedding Photography: We request a Donation of $5.00 per person, payable to the Cabpbell Rhododendron Gardens please.
 Only the wedding party is permitted to attend.

 - Online Donation payments can be made via the form on this page.